prof-tallman/csc228/internet/homework_trust_but_verify.md

 ## Part 4: Find the Root ##

-Follow the chain until you reach the Root Certificate Authority.
+Follow the certificate chain until you identify the Root Certificate Authority that serves as the trust anchor.

 15. What is the name of the Root Certificate Authority?